YuriyOrlov/10_coursera/README.md

 ```

-Program uses multiproccessing, but time of coursera courses dump creation depends on your internet connection.
+Program uses multiproccessing, but time of dump creation depends on your internet connection.
-In my case it took about ~5 minutes to parse and create the XLSX file.
+In my case it took about ~14 minutes to parse and create the full courses XLSX file (~20 Mbit).

 # Project Goals